MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-device-lockdown-features.md

 ### Unbranded boot overview

-[Unbranded boot](/windows-hardware/customize/enterprise/unbranded-boot) allows you to suppress Windows elements that appear when Windows starts or resumes, and can suppress the crash screen when Windows encounters an error that it cannot recover from.
+[Unbranded boot](/windows-hardware/customize/enterprise/unbranded-boot) allows you to suppress Windows elements that appear when Windows starts or resumes, and can suppress the crash screen when Windows encounters an error that it can't recover from.

 ### Enable Unbranded boot